squirrel-sql-client/squirrel-sql-code/README.md

 With the restructuring of the build system went a new directory structure:

-  * `<squirrel-git-root>/sql12/core/`: contains the former fw and app parts of SQuirreL's base application.
+  * `<squirrel-git-root>/sql12/core/`: Contains the code of SQuirreL's base application..
-  * `<squirrel-git-root>/sql12/plugins/`: contains all Plugins.
+  * `<squirrel-git-root>/sql12/plugins/`: Contains all Plugins.
-  * `<squirrel-git-root>/sql12/launcher/`: contains the basis of SQuirreL's start scripts in a way they are needed for building the installer packages.
+  * `<squirrel-git-root>/sql12/launcher/`: Contains the basis of SQuirreL's start scripts in a way they are needed for building the installer packages.
   *  `<squirrel-git-root>/sql12/plainZipScript/`: Scripts for plain zip distributions.
 If copied to the launcher directory these scripts are able to start SQuirreL without installation.

 ## Hints for developers